fre5h/VichUploaderSerializationBundle/README.md

 ### Don't make a mistake!

-Additional example of a **wrong use** of provided annotations to attract your attention.
+Additional example of a **wrong usage** of provided annotations to attract your attention.
-Use `@Fresh\VichSerializableField` **only with** the field which is mapped with `@ORM\Column`, because this field is mapped to a database and keeps the name of stored file.
+Use `@Fresh\VichSerializableField` **only with** the field which is mapped with `@ORM\Column`, because this field is mapped to a database and keeps the name of the stored file.
 Don't use the `@Fresh\VichSerializableField` with a field which also mapped with `@Vich\UploadableField`, this is a wrong use case and will throw an exception!

-So the next example is the **incorrect** use of provided annotations!
+So the next example is the **incorrect** usage of provided annotations!
 Don't do so!

 ```php
 <?php